 - income from UK property (SA 105)

 The supplementary pages you need depend on your business turnover.
-Below £73,000 use SA 103S, above £73,000 use SA 103F.
-HMRC Helpsheets are provided for supplementary pages.
+If it's below £73,000, use SA 103S; if it's above £73,000, use SA 103F.
+HMRC helpsheets are provided for supplementary pages.

 The deadline to submit a paper self-assessment tax return for 2015-16 is 31 October 2016.

 If you submit an online tax return, you can select the pages you need as you complete it.
 To make an online tax return, you need to register in advance and receive an activation code (Pin) through the post.